 There are a few options for state-funded payment assistance if you or your loved one don’t have private health insurance to cover behavioral health care.

-This includes state-funded health insurance and grant programs.
+This includes government-funded health insurance and grant programs.
+State funding can be utilized to pay for many treatment options.

 You can get Medicare, TRICARE, and Medicaid coverage for addiction treatment in North Carolina.